 For customers claiming they’re too busy to use your product right now, instead of letting them cancel completely, offer them a subscription pause instead.
 They don’t have to worry about payments during the holiday season and you don’t have to worry about losing a customer.
 It’s a win-win.

-Stop panicking about the threat of losing customers over the holidays and use Churnkey to manage your seasonal churn instead.
-Using our segmented cancellation flows, dynamic offers, and cancellation insights, you’ll keep your customers happy and your seasonal churn to a minimum.
+Stop panicking about the threat of losing customers over the holidays and take advantage of our segmented cancel flows and failed payment recovery to automate your retention efforts.
+You’ll keep your customers happy and seasonal churn to a minimum.

 Find out more with a demo or start combating churn now with a free trial!